This is a very accurate, quality made replica of the noseconecone mounted on the famous McLaren MP4/6.

 Extremely rare and desirable.
 Accompanied with a certificate from "Classic Team Lotus"

-Stand 21 gloves used by Ayrton Senna during the pre-season testing in Imola in 1986.
+Original Stand 21 gloves used by Ayrton Senna, Imola winter test 1986

 1994 Ayrton Senna OMP used balaclava signed